CaddyGlow/zmk-layout-rs/docs/customization_tasks.md

 duplicated lines — and they are included in `TaskOutcome` logs (“combo conditions: …”) so plain runs still surface the data.

-## Rhai Scripting
+## Lua Scripting

-`script` tasks are now powered by an embedded Rhai engine.
-Scripts can either be inline (`script = """ ... """`) or reference a `.rhai` file relative to the task file.
+`script` tasks are now powered by an embedded Lua engine.
+Scripts can either be inline (`script = """ ... """`) or reference a `.lua` file relative to the task file.
 Each script receives a helper API roughly equivalent to the declarative task set:

 - `set_binding(layer: string, index: int, binding: string)` – replace a single binding (`override`).